midnight-mary/carpentries-collab-2023-11-16/index.md

 site: sandpaper::sandpaper_site
 ---

-This course teaches tools and practices for natural language processing for musical discourse analysis.
+This course introduces tools and practices for natural language processing for musical discourse analysis.

 Before joining this training, participants should have:
 – a broad understanding of cultural contexts for music, musical meaning, fandom, belonging, etc.